IkireziI/TechSupport-Chatbot/README.md

 * `app.py`: The Python script for deploying the Gradio chatbot on Hugging Face Spaces, which loads the model directly from the Hugging Face Hub.
 * `requirements.txt`: Lists all Python library dependencies required to run `app.py` on Hugging Face Spaces.

+  ## Steps to Run Your Chatbot

+  1. Running Locally in Google Colab (For Development & Testing) To run and experiment with the chatbot in your own Google Colab environment, you'll execute the cells of your Jupyter Notebook sequentially.
+This allows you to see the data processing, model training, and then interact with a local Gradio interface.

+Prerequisites:

+A Google account with access to Google Colab.
+Your Colab Notebook file (TechSupport-Chatbot_Model.ipynb) uploaded to your Google Drive or accessed directly from your GitHub repository. my dataset file (tech_support_dataset_file.csv) accessible in your Colab environment (e.g., in the same directory as the notebook or mounted from Google Drive).
+Instructions:

+Open the Notebook:

+Navigate to your Google Colab environment (colab.research.google.com).
+Open your TechSupport-Chatbot_Model.ipynb file.
+Connect to Runtime:

+Ensure you are connected to a Colab runtime.
+It is highly recommended to use a GPU runtime for faster model training.
+Go to Runtime (in the top menu) -> Change runtime type.
+Select GPU as the hardware accelerator and click Save.
+Install Dependencies (Crucial First Step):

+Run the first code cell in my notebook.
+This cell typically contains commands like !pip install transformers datasets accelerate gradio evaluate rouge_score.
+IMPORTANT: After these packages are installed, Colab will often prompt you to restart the runtime.
+Go to Runtime -> Restart runtime (or click the button if prompted).
+This ensures all newly installed libraries are correctly loaded.
+Run All Remaining Cells Sequentially:

+After restarting the runtime, proceed to run all subsequent code cells in the notebook, from top to bottom.
+These cells will perform the following actions:
+Load your dataset.
+Initialize the tokenizer and preprocess your data.
+Load the t5-small model.
+Configure and start the fine-tuning process.
+Evaluate the trained model.
+Save and push your fine-tuned model to Hugging Face Hub.
+Launch Local Gradio Interface:

+The final code cell in my notebook (or one near the end) will contain the Gradio interface setup and launch command (e.g., interface.launch(share=True)).
+Run this cell.
+It will output a public URL (starting with https://...) that you can click to open the interactive chatbot interface in a new browser tab.
+This link is temporary and will expire when your Colab session ends.
+2. Accessing the Deployed Chatbot (Publicly Available) My chatbot is permanently deployed on Hugging Face Spaces, making it accessible to anyone with the link, without needing a Colab environment.

+Instructions:

+Open Your Chatbot Link:

+Simply click or navigate to the following URL in your web browser: 🔗 https://huggingface.co/spaces/ikirezii/inesii

+Interact with the Interface:

+Once the page loads, you will see the Gradio web interface.
+Type your tech support question into the provided input text box.
+Click the Submit button (or press Enter) to send your query.
+The chatbot's generated response will appear in the output display area.
+You can use the Clear button to reset the conversation and input a new query.

+## Examples of conversations of my chatbot

+for examples of the question you can ask: 1.Forgot password , 2.Slow system performance , 3.Software installation failure , 4.Unable to access email
+and the answers : 1.Reinstall the printer drivers. , 2.Run a system diagnostic tool. , 3.Follow the software installation guide. , 4.Run a system diagnostic tool.

 ## Future Enhancements